jdmota/quasejs/packages/builder/README.md

 ### name

 It's a string with the name of the plugin.
-Optional but should be used.
+Optional, but should be used.

 ### getType